 Midland Elementary School

-- Midland Elementary School's student population of 294 students has declined by 8% over five school years.
+- Midland Elementary School's student population of 284 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-4|